thejeffreyli/gui_msa/versions/gui_msa_0.07/ReadMe.md

+## Python Graphical User Interface (GUI) Application for Monomial Symmetrization for Potential Energy Surface (PES) Fitting

+### Description

+This program provides an easy-to-use, Python-based graphical user interface (GUI) for running MSA software.
+MSA is a software that does a fit of electronic energies using fitting bases that are invariant with respect to permutations of like atoms.

 ### Software Used

 Requirements: To use this software, you need a Fortran 90, a C++ compiler, a linear algebra library, Perl and Python.
 Ensure Makefiles reflect any adjustments.